milan-zededa/evenet/MULTI-VRF.md

 Conntrack is created even in this case (NI-zone only, zone `999` is not traversed here):
 ```
-$ docker exec -it ni2 bash
+$ docker exec -it zedbox bash
 root@99669d7cb66c:/# conntrack -L
 tcp      6 115 TIME_WAIT src=192.168.1.113 dst=192.168.1.135 sport=40380 dport=80 src=192.168.1.135 dst=192.168.1.113 sport=80 dport=40380 [ASSURED] mark=16777217 zone=2 use=1
 ```